MTG/dunya-desktop/README.md

 Installation
 ============
-Installing dependencies on Mac OS X for Python 2.7
+Installing dependencies on MacOS for Python 2.7
 -------

-The given installation steps were tried on OS X El Capitan (v10.11.06) and OS X El Sierra (v10.12.1).
+The given installation steps were tried on OS El Capitan (v10.11.06) and OS El Sierra (v10.12.1).

 * Install Xcode (can be installed via [Mac App Store](https://itunes.apple.com/en/app/xcode/id497799835?mt=12)).
 Then install command-line tools: